@LauraParkerUXLauraParkerUX on Twitter

 She has dyslexia and dyscalculia, and with support from fantastic colleagues and friends, she is campaigning for better service design for people who struggle with numbers.

-Presenting numbers clearly for people with dyscalculia
+Designing for people with dyscalculia and dyslexia

 Dyscalculia is a specific and persistent difficulty in understanding numbers.
 Dyslexia affects information processing, organisation skills and memory.